Law Firm Answering Service

 Can it give legal advice?

-No. The call plan should use approved firm language, capture what the caller says, and route legal-specific questions to an attorney or designated staff member.
+No. The call path should use approved firm language, capture what the caller says, and send legal-specific questions to an attorney or designated staff member.

 Can it handle conflict-sensitive calls?

-It can collect only the firm-approved screening details and route according to policy.
+It can collect only the firm-approved screening details and hand off according to policy.
 The firm should define what the AI may ask before human conflict review.

 Can it separate new inquiries from current clients?